 Type 2 diabetes is a term for several disorders with different causes and degrees of severity.
 It is the most common type of diabetes and is more common than type 1 diabetes.

 Type 2 diabetes develops when the body becomes resistant to insulin or when the pancreas stops producing enough insulin.
 Often, people with type 2 diabetes can still make their own insulin in the pancreas, but the insulin that is produced is not used as effectively by the body.

-Exactly why this happens is unknown, although excess weight and inactivity seem to be contributing factors.
+Exactly why this happens is unknown, although excess weight and inactivity may be contributing factors.